LeviGibson/eggnog-chess-engine/moveOrder/README.md

 This helps with tactics.

-This table is precompiled: `moveOrderData.c.linux.o` and `moveOrderData.c.win.o` and `moveOrderData.c.mac.o`

-If you want to compile it yourself, you can download the C file [here](https://drive.google.com/file/d/1jTiHDq4BLt-bLkvjkR5gUyJp2_f8uNXF/view?usp=sharing)

 Have fun :)

 There's been so many people downloading and contributing, and it gives me a lot of motivation to keep making this engine.
 Thanks if you're reading this!